rweigel/stats/hw.md

 # HW 1

-This homework involves the Law of Large Numbers, confidence intervals, and the Central Limit Theorem.
-You do not need to fully understand the statistical theory behind these problems.
+The first two problems of this homework are intended to primarily be a review of the programming techniques that you will need for this class.
+The problems mention the Law of Large Numbers, confidence intervals, and hypothesis testing.
+You do not need to know anything about the statistical theory behind them in order to solve these problems.

-These problems are intended to primarily be a review of the programming techniques that you will need for this class.

 ----